Posted by Nicole Frain in Product Information

 While our staff may have great taste buds and instinct to flavour a product when you increase the size of a test group the risk of bias and outlier result factor is decreased, which leads to more consistent data.

 So beyond using the internal Bulk Nutrient staff as test subjects we call on genuine users of the product.

 We love feedback from the first time, casual or long term customers, however those that have used our products for some time and have great brand loyalty, and likely want to help see a project succeed become the perfect choice for our product evaluations.

 These are the people we most want to satisfy, hence the desire to have them (you) involved.

-Like all projects, there are things that can be very helpful and things that can be very unhelpful.
-The R&D team work on a schedule to create new products, and release deadlines and they also use your valuable feedback to make iterations to a current project.
+Like all projects, some things can be very helpful and things that can be very unhelpful.
+The R&D teamwork on a schedule to create new products, and release deadlines and they also use your valuable feedback to make iterations to a current project.
 The following tips explain how you can be most valuable to the R&D team if you get involved in sample testing.

 The R&D team is always working to a deadline.
-Perhaps our suppliers need an answer by the end of the month, or to get the ingredient in time it must be ordered in an allocated, more urgent timeslot, if we are to hit deadline.
+Perhaps our suppliers need an answer by the end of the month, or to get the ingredient in time it must be ordered in an allocated, more urgent timeslot if we are to hit the deadline.

 While we understand that life can get in the way, a lot of time can go into preparing samples and organising these tests, so if you find yourself often short of time to do extra tasks, then putting your hand up for evaluations may not be ideal.
 We know deadlines are a big drag for some people, so just consider whether you are a ‘systems person” before signing up.